- Cancer Information

 When do you need professional support?

-While everyone with cancer experiences distress at some point, it can be difficult to know if how you are feeling is a typical reaction or something more serious.
+While almost everyone with cancer experiences distress at some point, it can be hard to know if how you are feeling is a typical reaction or something more serious.
 If you talk to a health professional about your concerns, they are likely to use a standard method to measure how you are feeling.
-For example, you may be asked to rate your distress over the past week on a scale of 0 to 10 and complete a checklist of problems.
+For example, you may be asked to rate your distress over the past week on a scale of 0 to 10 (often known as a “distress thermometer”) and complete a checklist of problems.

 At any stage after a cancer diagnosis, it is natural to have days when you feel sad or worried.
-Sometimes, however, a person may begin to feel “stuck” in their distress and become very depressed or anxious.
+Sometimes a person may begin to feel “stuck” in their distress and become anxious or depressed.
 If this is the case for you or someone you care about, it is important to seek help.

 You may need to seek professional help if you: